Mu0n/F256KbasicASMdoodles-/README.md

 ![image](https://github.com/Mu0n/F256KsimpleASMdoodles/assets/6774826/f1943fb0-d412-4ced-a743-ac83aec2c465)

 Shows a sprite (#0) along with its color look-up table (CLUT) on a lavender background.
-Based very directly on the sprite example from the manual from pweingar: https://github.com/pweingar/F256Manual
+Based very directly on the sprite example from the manual from pweingar: https://github.com/pweingar/F256Manual.
+The sprite and the CLUT bytes are tacked on at the end of the .asm source code file and copied over their respective areas of memory so that they become active.

 ### Files that are expected in the same directory: